Bipolar Disorder - Medical Condition

 Bipolar disorder (formerly known as manic-depressive disorder) is a mood disorder that consists of periods of extremely elevated mood (mania), extremely low mood (depression), and normal mood.

 Bipolar disorder typically begins for people during adolescence and early adulthood.
 The most common onset is from the teenage years to the early 30s.
 It is unusual for bipolar disorder to begin in childhood without strong familial risk factors, and it is rare for its onset to occur after the age of 60 (unless it is associated with another medical condition).
-Bipolar disorder occurs in about 1% to 3% of the adult population, and men and women are affected equally.
-The rate of suicide for people with bipolar disorder is around 15 times higher than that of the general population.
+Bipolar disorder occurs in about 2% of Canadian adults, and men and women are affected equally.
+The rate of suicide for people with bipolar disorder is around 10 to 30 times higher than that of the general population.

 There is no single, proven cause of bipolar disorder, but research suggests that it is the result of abnormalities in the way some nerve cells in the brain function or communicate.
 Researchers also believe that there is a definite genetic link (family history) in which there is a higher risk for people who have a parent or full sibling (i.e., a first-degree relative) with bipolar disorder.

 Whatever the precise nature of the cause of bipolar disorder, it clearly makes people with the disorder more vulnerable to emotional and physical stresses.
 As a result, upsetting life experiences, alcohol, illicit drug use, lack of sleep, certain antidepressants, or other stresses can trigger episodes of illness, even though these stresses do not actually cause the disorder.

 Bipolar disorder is not the fault of the person suffering from it and is not the result of a "weak" or unstable personality.
 Rather, bipolar disorder is a treatable medical condition.